Joan Eardley: Legacy

 Eardley's work was already highly acclaimed by many in Britain by the time of her death.
 She had produced over 300 paintings and 1400 sketches, now in galleries or private collections.
 Posthumously, she has been recognised as an artist of international importance, although not universally.
 A retrospective exhibition held in Edinburgh in 1988 was hosted by the Talbot Rice Gallery and the Royal Scottish Academy, the then director of the National Galleries of Scotland having declined the opportunity to mark the 25th anniversary of her death.
 A National Galleries of Scotland retrospective was finally held in 2007–2008.
 The Scottish National Gallery of Modern Art has many of her works, as do the Glasgow Museums, which hold both coastal landscapes such as Catterline Coastal Cottages (c.
 1952) and figurative paintings such as Two Children from 1963.

 According to Dr Janet McKenzie of the National Galleries of Scotland, Eardley's untimely death "meant that she was never given the stature she deserved.
 Her work deserves to be compared to Frank Auerbach, David Bomberg, Lucian Freud."
 For Guy Peploe, "There was a desperate urgency to her work.
 It was almost as if she knew that she was not going to be the grand lady of Scottish art."
 Murdo Macdonald says of Eardley's Catterline seascapes: "[S]he committed herself to understanding the sea more than any other painter since William McTaggart in the 1890s.
 Rather than just responding to the attraction of the coastline, she painted with the perception of a mariner aware that waves are heavy, fast moving lumps of water, as able to kill as to support.
 In this she reinvigorated a maritime trend in Scottish art..."
 One of her biographers, Cordelia Oliver, observed that, "for her a truly successful painting had to go deeper than a mere visual record, no matter how accurate...
 [H]er success lay in her ability to combine the acute, uncompromising painter's eye with a warm human sympathy and understanding".

+In 2017, Historic Environment Scotland awarded a plaque to commemorate Eardley.
+It can be found at No. 1 South Row, Catterline, Stonehaven.